Registration Closed

 Session Plan

-This session introduces the idea of measurement and the complexities involved in measuring attributes of complex entities like people, society and the economy.
-Further, an overview of various sources of data including the Census of India, Economic Census, National Sample Surveys (NSS), National Family Health Survey (NFHS), India Human Development Survey (IHDS) and a few important administrative data sets is presented.
+This session introduces the idea of measurement and the complexities involved in measuring attributes of complex entities like people, society, and the economy.
+An overview of various sources of data including the Census of India, Economic Census, National Sample Surveys (NSS), National Family Health Survey (NFHS), India Human Development Survey (IHDS) and a few important administrative data sets is presented.

-This session focuses on how to identify, summarise and communicate meaningful patterns from quantitative data in the context of a research question.
-In a univariate setting, we explain the idea of the distribution of a variable, and discuss quantitative and visual summaries of distributions.
+This session focusses on how to identify, summarise and communicate meaningful patterns from quantitative data in the context of a research question.
+In a univariate setting, the idea of the distribution of a variable is explained, and quantitative and visual summaries of distributions will be discussed.
 This covers histograms, probability distributions, quantiles, mean and variance using multiple examples.
-We further discuss quantifying relationships between two variables, covering growth, correlation, scatter plots and contingency tables.
-Short Excel exercises help the participants apply these ideas and interpret the results.
+Further discussions will be held on quantifying relationships between two variables, covering growth, correlation, scatter plots and contingency tables.
+Short Excel exercises are designed to help participants apply these ideas and interpret results.

-In this session, we introduce the basic and commonly used methods for decision-making involving multiple variables.
-We demonstrate the construction of multi-variable indexes, show how to detect outliers and explain the concept of clustering.
+In this session, basic and commonly used methods for decision-making involving multiple variables are introduced.
+The construction of multi-variable indexes are demonstrated, showing how outliers can be detected, with explanations on the concept of clustering.
 Several examples of indexes are discussed, highlighting their uses and limitations.
 In the later part of the session, participants get the opportunity to work in small groups doing hands-on analysis to practise these concepts using Excel.

-In this session, we demonstrate the idea of clustering, and discuss its usefulness when working with multidimensional data, with the example of understanding urban heterogeneity using Census data.
-We also briefly introduce regression modelling as a tool for descriptive data analysis, with examples showing a time-series trend fit and an explanatory covariate analysis.
+In this session, the idea of clustering is demonstrated, and its usefulness discussed, when working with multi-dimensional data, with the example of understanding urban heterogeneity using Census data.
+Regression modelling as a tool for descriptive data analysis is briefly introduced, with examples showing a time-series trend fit and an explanatory covariate analysis.
 This is followed by a short demonstration of regression in Excel.

 Week 1